Berberis empetrifolia

 Berberis empetrifolia, sometimes called heath barberry, is a low, somewhat spiny shrub belonging to the barberries in the family Berberidaceae.
 The local names in Chile are zarcilla, monte negro and uva de la cordillera.
 It has small narrow entire leaves, and small yolk-colored flowers and later globose blue-black berries.
-The species originates south of 30ºS in Argentina and Chili, where it grows on sunny, often gravelly soils, and is sometimes planted as an ornamental elsewhere in temperate climates.
+The species is native to south of 30ºS in Argentina and Chile, where it grows on sunny, often gravelly soils, and is sometimes planted as an ornamental elsewhere in temperate climates.

 Description

 Heath barberry is a low (up to ½ m high and over 1 m wide in the wild) shrub.
 The mature twigs have a warm brown color, with 3-branched, flattened, light brown spines (1-1½ cm long) under each short side shoot.
 The thick, narrow leaves are semi-deciduous, linear in shape (1–2 cm long), somewhat bluish-green, with entire, rolled-under margins, and pointed, often purplish tips that may later die-down to a light brown.
 The flowers are radially symmetrical (about ½ cm), occur late in spring individually or in small umbels, are yolk yellow hinting towards orange.
 As in other Berberis species, the tepals are set in four whorls of three to five and equal in shape and color, so it is difficult to separate sepals from petals.
 The filament has a tooth on each side near its upper end, where the anther is attached.
 The fruit is a globose, blue-black berry of about 7 mm in diameter.